Holy See–Israel relations: Fundamental Agreement

 On 30 December 1993, the Holy See and Israel signed two agreements—the Fundamental Agreement Between the Holy See and the State of Israel and an Additional Protocol.
 The Fundamental Agreement is seen as a concordat that deals with tax exemptions and property rights of the Catholic Church and related entities within Israeli territory that entered into force on 10 March 1994, but has not been ratified by the Knesset.
 The Additional Protocol details provisions related to the establishment of normal diplomatic ties between the Holy See and Israel, pursuant to which the Holy See established on 15 June 1994 full diplomatic relations with Israel.
 The Holy See set up an Apostolic Nunciature to Israel in Tel Aviv, and appointed an Apostolic Nuncio.
 Several outstanding issues had still to be resolved, and have still to be resolved.

 On 10 November 1997, the Holy See and Israel entered into a further agreement, titled Legal Personality Agreement Between the State of Israel and the Holy See, but this agreement has also not been ratified by the Knesset.
 Under the 1997 agreement, Israel would recognise the juridical personality and the authority of canon law within the Catholic Church and its institutions, as well as those of the Latin Patriarchate of Jerusalem and of the Eastern Catholic Patriarchates and their respective dioceses in Israeli territory, and the recognition of prevailing Israeli law in civil and criminal matters.

 Diplomatic relations are tense due to the non-resolution of the accords relating to property rights and tax exemptions for the Church in Israel, the political activism of clergy in Israel and the Palestinian Authority, and the interplay between Israel-Vatican relations – on one hand – and the Jewish-Catholic inter-religious dialogue – on the other.
-The main concerns of the Vatican in Israel is the protection of the Latin Rite Catholic churches, its properties and assets, and of the Holy places.
+The main concerns of the Vatican in Israel is the protection of the Latin Church Catholic churches, its properties and assets, and of the Holy places.
 Israel, for its part, has taken offence at several matters regarded by the Vatican as internal issues but which are seen by Israel and Jews around the world as of religious and historical consequence.
-These issues include the beatification of Pope Pius XII, the pardoning of a Holocaust-denying priest, and the subordination of inter-religious dialogue to evangelical aims.
+These issues include the beatification of Pope Pius XII despite his failure to speak out against the Holocaust while it was still happening, the pardoning of a Holocaust-denying priest, and the subordination of inter-religious dialogue to evangelical aims.